infrasonar/docs/docs/documentation/collectors/probes/agentcore.md

 When an Agent-core is decommissioned, all hosts monitored by it need to be moved to another Agent-core.

 The UI does not allow an Agent-core to be removed if there are still hosts attached to it.

+To file on clean shutdown:
+* Assets only used
+* FiFo queueu 100.000 packages